buildkite-plugins/ecr-buildkite-plugin/README.md

 Use the [Amazon ECR credential helper](https://github.com/awslabs/amazon-ecr-credential-helper) instead of AWS CLI ECR login methods.

 **Requires** the `amazon-ecr-credential-helper` binary to be installed and available in `PATH`.

+### `credential-helper-ignore-creds-storage` (optional)

+When using the ECR credential helper, this option controls the `AWS_ECR_IGNORE_CREDS_STORAGE` environment variable. **Defaults to `true`**.

+The ECR credential helper provides credentials on-demand to Docker rather than storing them persistently.
+Docker's credential store and delete operations don't apply to this workflow.
+When set to `true` (the default), the credential helper silently ignores (returns success for) these store/delete operations rather than returning errors.
+This prevents benign error messages during `docker login` and `docker logout` operations.

+You can set this to `false` if you want to see the error messages when Docker attempts these operations, though this is generally not recommended as the errors are expected and harmless.

+**Note**: This option only applies when `credential-helper: true` is set.

 ### `account-ids` (optional)